St Bernards Well

 What happens at the diabetic clinic?

-Our lead receptionist coordinates the clinics and will arrange an appointment for you to see Becky Millar, one of our practice nurses.
-Please complete attached form and bring your early morning urine sample.
+Our lead receptionist coordinates the clinics and will arrange an appointment for you to see our Phlebotomist.
+Please remember to bring your early morning urine sample.
 Your blood pressure and weight will be checked at this appointment and some blood tests taken and the urine will be tested for glucose and protein.
-It is essential you attend your nurse appointment so that the GP has a full picture of your diabetic control.
+It is essential you attend your check-up appointment so that the GP/Practice Nurse has a full picture of your diabetic control.

 At the review clinic: